ManpreetNanreh/question-retrieval-and-answer-recommendation-model/README.md

 # question-retrieval-and-answer-recommendation-model
 This project proposes a model which can be used by question answering communities in order to retrieve existing question and answer whenever a new question to be posted already exists.
+In the case when a duplicate question does not exist in the database, then the best possible answers are recommended to the question.
+If the user is still not satisfied, they still have the option to post a new question.